Skip to content

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<DAPHNE_INSTALLATION>//thirdparty/installed/lib/

-2. Run basic example @ /examples/matrix_addition_for_mpi.daph as follows
+2. Run the basic example scripts/examples/matrix_addition_for_mpi.daph as follows:

 mpirun -np 10 ./bin/daphne --distributed --dist_backend=MPI scripts/examples/matrix_addition_for_mpi.daph